Milton Petrie – Short Biography

 Although the store finally liquidated in 1994, Milton Petrie’s approach to business redefined the retail industry and paved the way for myriad stores to operate according to methods that Petrie championed.

 Milton Petrie – The Humble Man Who Helped Shape an Industry

 Milton Petrie is not exactly a well-known name.
 Yet he built his fortune in the retail industry and helped start the first of what is now known as specialty stores”.

 This humble businessman, known for his simple and warm character, made his billions by recognizing and capitalizing on a simple fact: women like to buy clothes.
 Armed with this insight he founded a hosiery store in 1927; thus the first Petrie Store was born.

-His chain soon grew into a major retailer of women’s clothing and Petrie’s predisposition to sound business and understanding of women’s taste led to greater growth throughout the century.
+His chain soon grew into a major retailer of women’s clothing and Petrie’s preference to sound business and understanding of women’s taste led to greater growth throughout the century.
 He later targeted the teen market and expanded his product line to accommodate youth apparel.